Ceasterwyrt/DevuanTweaks/README.md

-# Devuan MacBook Pro A1260
+# Installing Devuan on a 2008 MacBook Pro A1260

-MacBook A1260 Setup Commands

 ## Getting the Devuan image to work